 - Parents/carers with information that encourages interest and support;

-- Teachers with information to evaluate their own teaching methods, enabling well informed planning, differentiation and effective student engagement.
+- Teachers with information to evaluate their own teaching methods, enabling well informed planning, the use of responsive/adaptive teaching strategies and effective student engagement;

-- Departments with information to set objective targets and evaluate the effectiveness of schemes of work.
+- Departments with information to set objective targets and evaluate the effectiveness of schemes of learning;

-- Pupil Progress Leaders with information to monitor the performance and progress of students across the curriculum.
+- Directors of Progress with information to monitor the performance and progress of pupils across the curriculum;

-- SLT with an efficient means of monitoring the effectiveness of the curriculum in terms of the standards attained, and to set realistic but challenging, whole school targets in line with statutory requirements.
+- Subject Leaders, Faculty Leaders and SLT with an efficient means of monitoring the effectiveness of the curriculum in terms of the standards attained, and to set realistic but challenging, whole school targets in line with statutory requirements;

 - Outside agencies with information about the attainment of pupils.